Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 13 November 2024 23.29.13 UTC
+- WIB: Kamis, 14 November 2024 00.23.21 UTC
-- WITA: Kamis, 14 November 2024 00.29.13 UTC
+- WITA: Kamis, 14 November 2024 01.23.21 UTC
-- WIT: Kamis, 14 November 2024 01.29.13 UTC
+- WIT: Kamis, 14 November 2024 02.23.21 UTC

 Kutipan Inspiratif:
-"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."
+"There are only two ways to live your life.
+One is as though nothing is a miracle.
+The other is as though everything is a miracle"

-Kategori: technology
+Kategori: motivational